vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 ## Context

-In the context of project management (see for example {1}) suppose we need an application to manage projects (see {2}) that allows us to associate many objectives to each project, and many results to each objective, and many indicators to each result.
+In the context of project management for organizations (see for example {1}) suppose we need an application (see {2}) that allows us to associate many objectives to each project, and many results to each objective, and many indicators to each result.